EvenTorset/fxr/README.md

 import fs from 'node:fs/promises'

 import {
-  ContainerType,
-  EffectType,
-  FieldType,
-  ValueType,
-  BlendMode,
   FXR,
-  Container,
-  Effect,
-  Section10,
-  Action,
-  StateEffectMap,
+  BasicContainer,
+  BasicEffect,
+  StaticTransform,
   PeriodicEmitter,
   CylinderEmitterShape,
+  ParticleLifetime,
   RectangleParticle,
-  Field,
-  ZeroProperty,
-  OneProperty,
-  ConstantProperty,
+  BlendMode,
   LinearProperty,
 } from '@cccode/fxr'

-// Just making the field types easier to use, since there will be a lot of them const {
-  Boolean: B,
-  Integer: I,
-  Float: F,
-} = FieldType

 // Let's make a replacement for the ghostflame torch effect in Elden Ring.
 // Its ID is 402030.
 const fxr = new FXR(402030)

 fxr.rootContainer.containers.push(
-  new Container(ContainerType.Normal, [
-    // Container actions, which for normal containers is just StateEffectMap new StateEffectMap([
-      new Section10([
-        new Field(I, 0)
-      ])
-    ])
-  ], [
+  // BasicContainer and BasicEffect are classes that significantly simplifies
+  // the structure of the FXR format.
+They have default actions for everything,
+  // meaning you only need to replace what you care about for your FXR new BasicContainer([
     // Container effects
-    new Effect(EffectType.Normal, [
+    new BasicEffect([
       // Effect actions

-      // The first parameter for actions is the action ID new Action(128, false, true, 0, [
-        new Field(I, 0),
-        new Field(I, 1),
-        new Field(I, 1),
-        new Field(F, 0),
-      ], [], [
-        new ConstantProperty(-1) // Effect duration
-      ]),
-      new Action(35, false, true, 0, [ // Effect translation
-        new Field(F, 0),
-        new Field(F, 0.5),
-        new Field(F, 0),
-        new Field(F, 0),
-        new Field(F, 0),
-        new Field(F, 0),
-      ]),
-      new Action, // The default params for actions create an empty 0 action new Action,
+      // The BasicEffect class does not care about the order of the actions
+      // you give it.
+Put them in any order you want and it'll take care of it
+      // for you automatically.

       // Some actions have special classes that make them easier to create.
       // You can use the generic action class as well, this is just better for
-      // readability and makes the code a lot simpler new PeriodicEmitter(0.1, 10, -1), // Emit 10 particles every 0.1 seconds
+      // readability and makes the code a lot simpler. new StaticTransform(0, 0.5, 0), // Action 35, used here for translation new PeriodicEmitter(0.1, 10, -1), // Action 300, emitter
-      new CylinderEmitterShape(true, 0.2, 1, true),
+      new CylinderEmitterShape(true, 0.2, 1, true), // Action 405, emitter shape
-      new Action(500),
-      new Action(131, false, true, 0, [
-        new Field,
-      ], [], [
-        new ZeroProperty,
-        new OneProperty,
-        new OneProperty,
-        new OneProperty,
-        new OneProperty(ValueType.Vector4)
-      ]),
-      new Action(129, false, true, 0, [
-        new Field(B, true),
-      ], [], [
-        new ConstantProperty(1) // Particle duration
+      new ParticleLifetime(1), // Action 129, particle duration
-      ]),
-      new RectangleParticle({
+      new RectangleParticle({ // Action 602
         blendMode: BlendMode.Normal,
         width: 0.01,
         height: 0.1,